 - Did this agent publish at least a few books similar to yours?
-Is he/she representing authors that produce work similar to yours?
+Are they representing authors that produce work similar to yours?
 If yes, it’s a plus, and I push them to the top.
 I also write down the names of the books and authors, and I will use them later in my query letter.

 - Is this agent very overloaded with requests?
-If yes, he/she will have a lower priority.
+If yes, they will have a lower priority.

 - Does this agent allow simultaneous submissions (e.g., will enable you to submit work to them and other agents at the same time.)
 If no, this agent makes it into a select list called “loners.”
 I would contact those agents only when all else fails.